-If we were to speak of "instincts," we could probably draw up a list of what we understand "instinctive behaviour or reflex action" to be.
-While this is common to all animals. in many mammals instinctive behaviour is overlaid by learned patterns.
-And here we would begin to discover differences regarding those "learned patterns."
-Most of us have some idea as to what we mean by the survival instinct, which is common to most animals.
-And this leads us to the question of security.
-In other words, the instinct to survive triggers the search for security.
+Let us begin with the obvious: some concepts are readily understood and probably accepted by most UN Members.
+If one speaks of "instincts" one could probably draw up a list of what is understood by "instinctive behaviour" or "reflex action".
+While this is common to all animals, in many mammals instinctive behaviour is overlaid by learned patterns.
+And here one would begin to discover differences regarding those "learned patterns".
+Most of us have some idea as to what we mean by the survival instinct, common to most animals.
+This leads us to the question of security; in other words, the instinct to survive triggers the search for security.

 Almost all animals appear to be concerned about their security, i.e., their survival.
 But only some, like beavers or human beings, can do something about it.
 The sources of insecurity are their habitat -the terrain, the elements, the availability of food and water, etc.- and other animals.
-Beavers can build dams in streams or rivers to ensure a safe environment, but they cannot save their skins from hunters.
+Beavers can build dams in streams or rivers to ensure a safe environment but they cannot save their skins from hunters.